drmikehenry/vim-fixkey/README.rst

 See documentation in doc/fixkey.txt for installation instructions and terminal setup.

+**NOTE** Unexpected results may occur when using macros with fixkey, because macros do not maintain the original timings between key codes, causing Vim's timing-based algorithms to become confused.
+See the documentation for more details.

 Developed by Michael Henry (vim at drmikehenry.com).

 Distributed under Vim's license.